 - for substances included in Class 7, Radioactive Materials, the classification determined in accordance with the Packaging and Transport of Nuclear Substances Regulations

-The consignor may use the following classification:
+The consignor may use:

-- for substances included in class 6.2, Infectious Substances, the classification determined by the Public Health Agency of Canada or the Canadian Food Inspection Agency
+- for substances included in Class 6.2, Infectious Substances, the classification determined by the Public Health Agency of Canada or the Canadian Food Inspection Agency

-- the International Maritime Dangerous Goods (IMDG) Code or
+- International Maritime Dangerous Goods (IMDG) Code

-- the United Nations (UN) Recommendations
+- United Nations (UN) Recommendations

 International transport